rmorillo24/CRA-Practical-Guide/declaration_of_conformity.md

 It's important to note that while all products require this declaration, the process for demonstrating conformity must be done either by a third party or internally, depending on the product category::

+### Default Category Products
-**Default Category Products** – Manufacturers can perform a self-assessment to ensure compliance.
+Manufacturers can perform a self-assessment to ensure compliance.

+### Important and Critical Products
-**Important and Critical Products** – These categories may necessitate third-party assessments or certifications due to their higher cybersecurity risks.
+These categories may necessitate third-party assessments or certifications due to their higher cybersecurity risks.